 Statamic is a powerful website builder with advanced technologies running in the background.
 It’s usually chosen by technical users who know the processes and want to explore the full possibilities of a CMS software.
 Statamic creates pages for users with the help of PHP, Markdown, and YAML which is why it’s different from other solutions.

 We hope this article helped you learn about WordPress’ competitors.
-If you liked this article, then we also recommend you check out this guide on 100+ interesting WordPress stats and facts.
+If you liked this article, then we also recommend you check out this guide on 100+ interesting WordPress stats and facts and some of the top reasons why you should use WordPress.